Listen To This Blog

 Have a free weekend?
 Suddenly want to go off to a nearby hill station on a budget trip?
 Pack your bags and leave.
 Join a nature-trails group if you’re doubtful about going alone.
 And if two days is too much to take off, just do a quick day trip.
 Most of us have no idea about the scenic escape options around our towns and cities.
 There are options to go stargazing, wine-tasting, trekking, forest walking, and umpteen others.
 For the less outdoorsy ones, there are weekend workshops, book launches, plays and movie screenings that can make a dull, traffic-ridden city life so much more interesting.

+Why restrict yourself to investing in the virtual world of e-workshop on communication skills, when you can go out there and make a memorable conversation with a complete stranger who could probably end up as your BFF in the years to come?
 Instead of only going through story after virtual story that your friends and family put up on social media, make real stories with them.
 Those that needn’t be broadcast to be significant.
 Make sudden lunch or movie plans with friends or family.
-You can even hold a small impromptu house party – food, beverages and music are all you need, not a party list!
+You can even hold a small impromptu house party – Food, beverages and music are all you need, not a party list!
 The sheer wondrousness of doing things on an impulse is only the first step to destressing.
 Get up one morning feeling inordinately energetic?
 Call a friend and go for a run.
 Don’t think of the umpteen chores waiting to be done.
 Finish your run and then tackle the tasks at hand.
 The adrenaline rush of spontaneity and the charm of good company cannot be beaten!